AliAerospace/Rocket-Turbine-Studio/README.md

 - Thermodynamic calculations for nozzle efficiency, mechanical efficiency, and total-to-total turbine efficiency.
 - Velocity triangle calculations for inlet and outlet of stator and rotors.
 - Custom vortex law implementations from free vortex to exponential vortex.
-- Aids initial design using the more intuitive eleven parameter rotor target generation from Pritchard on which Sudhofs parameters are fitted.
+- Aids initial design using the more intuitive eleven parameter rotor target generation (user inputs smaller set of rotor inputs and the program generates the rest) from Pritchard on which Sudhofs parameters are fitted.
 - Direct Sudhof rotor and stator section generation.
 - Root, mean, and tip section generation.
 - Cylindrical projection and spanwise quadratic lofting.